Updates (as of 12/2/2017):

 Palenque Mexican // Another Huntington gem.
 This place is open early for breakfast and closes late (for rural Utah) – call them for the most up to date hours.

 Fatty’s Pizza // This place is one of my favorite places to eat in Castle Dale (they have a tasty and reasonably priced gluten-free pizza crust option).
 The new owners actually catered the last Joe’s Valley Fest, so it’s a good place to go for lunch or dinner – even if you don’t feel like pizza.

 R Pizza // Also in Castle Dale, and nearly across the street from Fatty’s.
 This place has good pizza, but no gluten free option as of now.
 They are famous for the giant pizza you might’ve heard of.

 This is basically to say, don’t worry about it.
 It’s free and it’s everywhere…if you pull up on a crowded Saturday, either crash with someone or just drive a little further.
 There are no demarcated sites or anything, so if you can find some space, you’re in luck.
 Just be considerate if you’re crashing someone’s fire.
 Offer whiskey, something to smoke, or firewood.
 If you’ve got nothing, then either be funny or be quiet. </etiquette screed>

 As climbers, we aren’t too different from the usual people who live in and visit Emery County.
 Bouldering is one of the many outdoor activities that people partake in, and we tend to all get along pretty well.
-There is a huge network of 4×4 roads in the area, plenty of horseback riding, hunting, fishing, and RVing, which is sort of an outdoor activity, I guess.
+There is a huge network of 4×4 roads in the area, plenty of horseback riding, hunting, fishing with your new best fly reel under 100, and RVing, which is sort of an outdoor activity, I guess.
 On an unrelated note, we still are happy to be rid of the giant trailer.

 The result is that the roads are well-maintained, the townsfolk don’t give you particularly dirty looks if you’re a climber, and people care more about the weather than anything else.